 Sweep In Peace (The Innkeeper Chronicles #2) – Ilona Andrews: This book was even better than the first one, although I missed the love interest.
 (Review)

 Phoenix Fire (Phoenix Cycle #) – S.D.
 Grimm: A book that really surprised me and made me want to read the next one right away. (sadly the next book hasn’t been written yet) (review)

 Sole (Hollywood Dirt #1.5) – Alessandra Torre: A sweet little short story that reminded me how much I like Hollywood Dirt.

 Lady Mary – Lucy Worsley: Viewing the most famous divorce in history through the eyes of a child was a really great idea and it made for a great book.
 (Review)

-Blood Will Out – Jo Treggiari: A book that had high potential but it got way too disturbing and weird in the second half, not a fan. (review to come)
+Blood Will Out – Jo Treggiari: A book that had high potential but it got way too disturbing and weird in the second half, not a fan. (review)

-Olympian Challenger (Olympian Challenger #1) – Astrid Arditi: An amazing book that felt a bit like the more mature version of Percy Jackson, although the romance can just leave. (review to come)
+Olympian Challenger (Olympian Challenger #1) – Astrid Arditi: An amazing book that felt a bit like the more mature version of Percy Jackson, although the romance can just leave.
+(Review)

 Educated – Tara Westover: This amazing book should be a mandatory read for everyone who takes education in Europe or the US for granted.
-(Review to come)
+(Review)

 The Sea of Monsters (Percy Jackson and the Olympians 2) -Rick Riordan: I really should have read these books as a child, they are so perfect!